This is the multi-page printable view of this section. Click here to print.

 Caution

-If you call the Cronjob trigger before the function timeout, the function will run nestedly, increasing the execution count and duration.
-Consequently, continuous additional costs can accrue, leading to high expenses, so be careful.
+• If the Cronjob trigger is called before the function’s timeout, the function will execute concurrently, increasing both the execution count and the total time. * Therefore, be cautious because continuous additional costs can lead to high expenses.

 Reference